5 Tips to Make Your Vocal Recording Sound Higher Quality On A Budget

 We live in a time where everything is at our fingertips, which is great, but at the same time, this could cause us to feel like we don’t need to take the extra step to make things be the best that they can be.

-While using your built-in microphone in your laptop may get you by, it definitely won’t give you a high-quality recording.
+While using your built-in microphone in your laptop may get you by, it definitely won’t give you a high sound quality of recordings.

-Take the time to research different microphones and audio interfaces and read the reviews that people have written on them.
-You’d be surprised at what a $99 microphone can achieve for you.
+Take the time to research different dynamic microphones and audio interfaces and read the reviews that people have written on them.
+If you're on a tight budget, you'd be surprised at what a $99 microphone can achieve for you.

 I’ve always found that the things I didn’t necessarily want to do, always ended up giving me a better final result.